zainmehdi/Optical-Flow-based-Obstacle-Avoidance/README.md

 https://youtu.be/YjuMZKcSccA

+ Update: 2020-07-30
-* After a gap of two years I have decided to refine and polish this project.
+- After a gap of two years I have decided to refine and polish this project.
 - I will be working on development of a proper qt based GUI to allow controlling different paramaters
 - Porting it to ROS melodic and OpenCV version 4
 - Possible porting to ROS2 as well